Pavel-2004/csv-converter-5/README.md

 5) It then maps some possible options based on the given data for the security name, exchanges, and proper symbols to the given data.
 6) Once the options are mapped out they are visualized to the user and the user can choose from them
 7) The user will then finalize the options and it will then take all of the data given by the user and place them into the format
-8) In then maps everything into the proper format and downloads it the user
+8) It then maps everything into the proper format and downloads it the user

-Setting this with your system is simalar to the previous one.
+Setting this up with your system is simalar to the previous version.
 1) Go into the init.js file and change line 4 to the correct ID of the file upload input
 2) Change line 4 and 14 to the correct input id where selecting all the options
 3) In the logic.js on line 8 change the api key to whatever api key you are using.